Gayensubhajit/Task-Management-Tool/README.md

 - List all tasks with their status
 - Automatic Git integration for version control
 - View task history (all changes made to a specific task)
-- Efficient database-style storage in .db file
+- Custom binary file storage system (not a standard database)
 - Standalone database viewer tool

 ## Included Files